FatimahAlateeq/SAS_Problems/Procedures BioAnalytics SAS Version_1.md

 8. Each code is related to a previous procedure's code.

 9. I am not sure about my calculations (I did not validate them yet).

+10. I am wondering why i should calculate the AUC_0inf? is it prediction? i don't know

 ____